-On some UK networks, you’ll need to pay up to £2/day to use your phone in Europe.
-Find out how much your mobile network will charge for EU roaming.
+On some UK networks, you’ll pay up to £2.29/day to use your mobile phone in Europe.
+Find out how much your mobile network charges for EU roaming.

 If you’re travelling to another European country (including France, Germany, Greece, Italy, Spain or Portugal), you might need to pay an additional fee for using your mobile phone abroad.
-Depending on your mobile network, it can cost up to £2 per day to use your phone in Europe.
+Depending on your mobile network, it can cost you up to £2.29 per day to use your mobile phone in Europe.

 In this article, we’ll look at the costs of using your mobile phone abroad in Europe, along with the coverage available and the fair usage limit on data.
-We’ll also look at the best SIM cards for European roaming, allowing you to use your mobile phone abroad from only £2.50 per month.
+We’ll also look at the best SIM cards for European roaming, allowing you to use your mobile phone in Europe from just £1.29 per month.

-Best EU Roaming SIM Card: Lebara Mobile (UK-based SIM)
+Best EU Roaming SIM Card: Lyca Mobile (UK-based SIM)

 Recommended Plan: